facebookresearch/param/train/compute/python/development.md

 ```

 ## Usage
-It can be used by the users as any regular Python package.
+It can be used by the users as any regular Python package:
 ```python
 from param_bench.train.compute.python.lib.config import BenchmarkConfig
 ```

-The bundled driver scripts such as `pytorch_benchmark.py` are written using relative import paths as part of the `parambench-train-compute` python package, so they must be run as a module using the python -m option.
+The bundled driver scripts such as `pytorch_benchmark.py` are written using relative import paths as part of the `parambench-train-compute` package, so they must be run as a module using the `python -m` option.

 Without installing the package, run driver script as module in the source directory:
 ```shell